-Dr. Janina Grabs holds a PhD in Political Science and is currently a postdoctoral researcher in ETH Zurich’s Environmental Policy Lab.
-As of September 2021, she will be an Assistant Professor of Business and Society at ESADE Business School in Barcelona in their Department of Society, Politics and Sustainability.
+Dr. Janina Grabs holds a PhD in Political Science and is an Assistant Professor of Business and Society at ESADE Business School in Barcelona in their Department of Society, Politics and Sustainability.

 Her work focuses on the private governance of sustainability in global agricultural value chains, with a special focus on tropical commodities such as coffee and palm oil.
 She also works on public-private governance interactions in the Global South.
 Her book “Selling Sustainability Short?
 The Private Governance of Labor and the Environment in the Coffee Sector” came out in 2020 with Cambridge University Press.
-She is further leading the Environmental Policy Lab’s work on the SNF-funded project “Assessing the effectiveness and equity of zero-deforestation commitment implementation in the palm oil sector“.
+Continuing work started during her postdoc, she is further co-leading ETH Zurich’s Environmental Policy Lab’s work on the SNF-funded project “Assessing the effectiveness and equity of zero-deforestation commitment implementation in the palm oil sector“.

 Her research covers climate change, global supply chains, forest governance, and public policy outcomes in diverse settings, from the tropical rainforests of Cameroon to the coastal rainforests in British Columbia, Canada.
 Before moving to Victoria in 2018, she worked for over a decade as a sustainability practitioner operationalizing public policy in collaboration with communities, policy makers, business, and development organizations.
 Much of her current work focuses on sustainability in the cocoa value chain, for instance through her SSHRC-funded project “Follow the bean: Tracing zero deforestation cocoa“.

-Ethan Quilty is a fourth year Biology and Political Science student at the University of Victoria.
+Ethan Quilty worked as a research assistant on the project.
+He is a fourth year Biology and Political Science student at the University of Victoria.
 He is a founding member of the COVIDA Collective, a political science research group that focuses on sustainable policy initiatives and democratic legitimacy in a post-COVID19 world.
 After completion of his undergraduate he hopes to pursue graduate studies.